 USE REGULAR TAXI SERVICES

-These independent people that attempt to take tourists around don’t have a traditional taxi meter, do you run the risk of paying for something much more expensive than you would have with a regular service.
-It may seem simple to just accept help from someone, even seeming like a trustworthy or genuine offer/person which they very well might be.
-But traveling in a country that you don’t know, with a language you don’t understand, always brings about certain risks.
-It’s better to air on the side of caution and search for an official taxi.
+These independent people that attempt to take tourists around don’t have a traditional taxi meter or a license.
+You run the risk of paying much more than you would have with a regular service.
+They might seem like a trustworthy and nice person, but traveling in a country that you don’t know, with a language you don’t understand, always brings about certain risks.
+It’s better to err on the side of caution and only trust official licensed taxis.

 KEEP IN MIND THE COPERTO